Michael S. Okun, M.D.

 Email Dr. Okun

-Dr. Okun was one of the driving forces behind the creation of the Center for Movement Disorders and Neurorestoration and its completely patient-centric approach to care.
-He and his wife support many charities and he is currently the Medical Advisor for Tyler’s Hope for a Dystonia Cure, and also the Co-Medical Director for the Tourette Syndrome Association (TSA).
+Dr. Okun was a co-founder of the Center for Movement Disorders and Neurorestoration and has implemented its completely patient-centric approach to care.
+He is also the Medical Advisor for Tyler’s Hope for a Dystonia Cure, and the Co-Chair of the Medical Advisory Board for the Tourette Syndrome Association (TSA).

-Dr. Okun has been supported by grants from the National Parkinson Foundation, the National Institutes of Health, the Bachmann-Strauss Foundation, the Tourette Syndrome Association (TSA), the Parkinson Alliance, and the Michael J. Fox Foundation for Parkinson’s Disease Research, and he currently runs the online international “Ask The Expert” forums, on the National Parkinson Foundation website.
-The forum is a free service that answers questions from every continent (except Antartica) and has over 10,000 postings in the last 3 years.
+Dr. Okun has been supported by grants from the National Parkinson Foundation, the National Institutes of Health, the Bachmann-Strauss Foundation, the Tourette Syndrome Association (TSA), the Parkinson Alliance, and the Michael J. Fox Foundation for Parkinson’s Disease Research.
+He is known internationally as the “Ask The Doctor” and for writing the What’s Hot column on the National Parkinson Foundation website.

-Dr. Okun has dedicated much of his career to the development of care centers for people suffering with movement disorders, but has also has enjoyed a prolific research career exploring non-motor basal ganglia brain features and he has participated in pioneering studies exploring the cognitive, behavioral, and mood effects of deep brain stimulation (DBS).
-Dr. Okun holds the Adelaide Lackner Professorship in Neurology, has published over 200 peer-reviewed articles, is a published poet (Lessons From the Bedside, 1995), and has served as a reviewer for more than 25 major medical journals including JAMA and the New England Journal of Medicine.
-He is also an associate editor for the New England Journal of Medicine Journal Watch Neurology.
-He has been invited to speak about Parkinson disease and movement disorders all over the world.
+Okun’s research career explores motor and non-motor basal ganglia brain areas.
+He has been a vital part of many studies exploring the cognitive, behavioral, and mood effects of deep brain stimulation (DBS).
+Okun is the Adelaide Lackner Professor of Neurology, and has published over 350 peer-reviewed articles.
+He is a poet (Lessons From the Bedside, 1995) and is an associate editor for the New England Journal of Medicine Journal Watch Neurology.
+He has been invited to speak about Parkinson disease, Dystonia, Tourette, DBS and movement disorders all over the world.

-His most recent book: Parkinson’s Treatment: 10 Secrets to a Happier Life has been translated into more than 20 languages worldwide.
+Okun’s most recent book: Parkinson’s Treatment: 10 Secrets to a Happier Life has been translated into more than 20 languages worldwide and remains an Amazon.com bestseller and favorite among patients and families.

 Dr. Okun’s Links